park-seyeon/park-seyeon.github.io/_pages/teaching.md

 **Instructor on record**

+* Spring 2026.
+Introduction to the Study of Language
 * Fall 2025.
 Introduction to the Study of Language
 * Summer 2025.
 Introduction to the Study of Language
 * Spring 2025.
 Introduction to the Study of Language